 - Focus thoughts.
 Sleepy minds are more likely to wander throughout the day, which means you are less likely to have control over your eating behavior when tired.

 4. Smile Often

-Smiling leads to happiness about as much as the other way around, which means that simply by smiling, you can feel better about your life and your body.
+Smiling leads to happiness as much as the other way around, which means that simply by smiling, you can feel better about your life and your body.
 Plus, happier people tend to be healthier overall, as the absence of excessive stress hormones leads to stronger body systems.

 Additionally, happiness might even contribute to weight loss efforts, as the contraction of the abdominal muscles during sincere laughter can be a workout in itself; when you feel your cheeks burn and your sides ache, you’ve laughed enough to build muscle.
 While millions of fitness freaks spend billions of dollars on the latest health fad, you can smile and know you are getting the same health benefits — for free.